What is Hadoop?

 • Suitable for Big Data Analysis

-HADOOP clusters can easily be scaled to any extent by adding additional cluster nodes, and thus allows for growth of Big Data.
+HADOOP clusters can easily be scaled to any extent by adding additional cluster nodes and thus allows for the growth of Big Data.
 Also, scaling does not require modifications to application logic.

 • Fault Tolerance